Welcome to my manifesto of depth and darkness, the background photo was taken during the April new moon at about 3am. Click the plus to open sections.

 5.5: Sidereal night ≠ solar night

-Here is an image, not drawn to scale, to illustrate why a solar day on Earth is 4 minutes longer than a sidereal day, and why Earth has to rotate more than 360° for the sun to go from one point in the sky to the same point next day.
+Here is an image, not drawn to scale, to illustrate why a solar day on Earth is 4 minutes longer than a sidereal day.
+Notice that the line coming out of Earth which illustrates sidereal days does not change face of direction at all; what's initially a line from the midday side of Earth is at midnight when on the opposite side of the orbit around the sun.
+This is why Earth has to rotate on its axis more than 360° for the sun to go from one point in the sky to the same point the next day.

 What happens on other planets, especially those closest to the sun?
 The length difference between their sidereal and solar days can end up being much more significant than on Earth as it requires a lot more than just 1° of extra rotation.
 This is explored in depth and darkness in the planets section.
 The difference between a sidereal day and solar day will continue to be relevant in multiple later sections.